Hey there. 👋

 Stuff I work on 🛠

 I manage product and editorial at WhereBy.Us.
 We make engaging local media and experiences for emerging cities.

-I serve on the board of directors for the Society for News Design, an international organization for news media professionals and visual communicators.
+I served on the conference committee for the 2016 Annual Workshop of Society for News Design, an international organization for news media professionals and visual communicators.